citusdata/tools/packaging_automation/README.md

 **--prj_ver:** Upcoming version to be used for release. should include three level of digits separated by dots, e.g: 10.0.1 (Required)

-**--main_branch:** Branch to be used as base to be used for configuration changes.
+**--main-branch:** Branch to be used as base to be used for configuration changes.
 There is no need for base scenario.
 This flag can be used for testing purposes.
 If not used, default branch value is used; i.e. for 'citus' 'master, for 'citus-enterprise' 'enterprise-master'

 **--is_test:** If used, branches would not be pushed remote repository and created release branches would be prefixed with 'test'.
 Default value is False